Raj Thackeray: 2008 Anti-North Indian campaign

 At a rally in Shivaji Park, Raj warned that if the dadagiri (intimidating dominance) of these people (North Indians) in Mumbai and Maharashtra continued, he would be compelled to make them leave the metropolis.
 Raj was arrested along with a Samajwadi Party leader, Abu Azmi, but was released on paying a penalty of ₹15 thousand.

 Australian ban

 His party, along with Shiv Sena banned Australian cricketers participating in IPL 3 from playing in Mumbai as a protest against the attack on Indian students in Australia.

 Business signboards in Marathi

 In July 2008, Raj issued a public warning that shops in Mumbai needed to have Marathi signboards in addition to the existing English signboards.
 He warned that after one month, MNS workers would start blackening non-Marathi signboards.
-While there had been a law to this effect passed earlier by Brihanmumbai Municipal Corporation, it had not been enforced.
-In September 2008, MNS workers resorted to blackening signboards, to enforce the demand, after which most shop owners complied.
+While there had been a law passed for this earlier by Brihanmumbai Municipal Corporation, it had not been enforced.
+In September 2008, MNS workers attacked shops and blackened signboards, to enforce the demand, after which most shop owners complied and installed Marathi signboards.
 Six MNS workers were arrested but later released on bail.